CoachStation | Leadership Thinking

 The statements above may seem confronting, yet the evidence continues to present itself in organisations throughout the world.
 Few people I know personally and professionally feel that they are supported and developed consistently well by their leaders.
 Those who do should feel very lucky.
 Leaders who have sought development and coaching are significantly more likely to engage their team members.
 Coaching leaders are also more likely to develop and maintain solid relationships and connections with those they work with.
 This is important as employee engagement rates continue to fall or at best, remain stagnant.

-According to the recent Gallup State of the Global Workplace report, 85% of employees are not engaged or actively disengaged at work.
+According to the Gallup State of the Global Workplace reports over the past 15 years, consistently between 80-85% of employees are not engaged or actively disengaged at work.
 The economic consequences of this global “norm” are approximately $7 trillion in lost productivity.

 Eighteen percent (of employees globally) are actively disengaged in their work and workplace, while 67% are “not engaged.”

-This latter group makes up the majority of the workforce — they are not your worst performers, but they are indifferent to your organization.
+This latter group makes up the majority of the workforce — they are not your worst performers, but they are indifferent to your organisation.
 They give you their time, but not their best effort nor their best ideas.
-They likely come to work wanting to make a difference — but nobody has ever asked them to use their strengths to make the organization better.
+They likely come to work wanting to make a difference — but nobody has ever asked them to use their strengths to make the organisation better.
 (1)

 Becoming an effective leader does not happen by accident.
 Leadership and management coaching support provides the opportunity to grow professionally and personally.
 Skill and capability development, along with gaining an understanding of how to work with different people are important attributes.
 That makes sense, however, possessing the right skills is only part of the story.